Alumni Profile: Devin Tokarz

 What are your plans for after graduation?

 “I was offered a few opportunities through the Medical Examiner’s Office and a couple other places that partner with them.
-Right now I’m actually going into the Navy.
-I’m sending in my diploma for Officer Training School (OTS), and I’m hoping to score a contract as an officer in the Navy Seals.”
+Right now I’m actually looking at going into the military.”

 How did your education at Morrisville get you to where you are today, or help you with where you want to go?